BLOG

 Log4J is a Java library used in software such as the Apache web server and the ElasticSearch search and analysis engine.

-- Make calls to third-party systems, using protocols such as LDAP (directory system) via JNDI
+• To make calls to third-party systems, using protocols such as LDAP (directory system) via JNDI

-In this case, Log4J does not check the imported data thoroughly enough.
+However, in this case, Log4J does not check the imported data thoroughly enough.
 The imported data may then be code, which will be executed by Log4J on the system.

 Is the Olfeo solution vulnerable?